 We have reasons to suspect that the global alteration of biodiversity due to anthropogenic pressures is unprecedented (Barnosky et al., 2011), and political goals have been declared in order to mitigate it (Convention on Biological Diversity, 2021).
 However, a data-driven basis for these policies remains a challenge, mainly due to severe gaps and biases in empirical biodiversity data (Meyer et al., 2015).
 To complicate matters further, current scientific literature has shown that temporal trends of local biodiversity can be different from and sometimes even opposite to trends at larger spatial scales (e.g. Cardinale et al., 2018; Finderup Nielsen et al., 2019; Keil et al., 2011, 2018; Vellend et al., 2013).
 Thus, we should expect local and regional changes of biodiversity to be more complex than the simple global decrease in species number (Chase et al., 2019).
 In addition, biodiversity can be measured by many metrics, and these can differ in their temporal trends (McGill et al., 2015): for instance, while there may be small average net change in local species richness, ecosystems can still undergo significant changes in species composition (Blowes et al., 2019; Dornelas et al., 2014; Vaidyanathan, 2021).

 The scale at which biodiversity is assessed is critical (Levin, 1992).
-Since Arrhenius (1921) and Preston (1960), who formulated the species-area and species-time relationships, we know that spatial and temporal scaling of biodiversity affects macroecological patterns.
+Since Arrhenius (1921) and Preston (1960), who formulated the species-area and species-time relationships, we know that spatial and temporal scaling of biodiversity affect macroecological patterns.
 While the static spatial scaling of biodiversity has been of great interest (e.g. Rahbek, 2005; Storch et al., 2007), it is still unclear how spatial and temporal scales affect the perceived dynamics of biodiversity.
 In other words: how the observed temporal biodiversity trends differ when we zoom out from local communities to regions, countries, or continents?
-In fact, the magnitude of the ecological processes responsible for the temporal change of biodiversity such as colonization, extinction, persistence, dispersal or extirpation are themselves scale dependent leading to different spatial scaling of biodiversity changes (Chase et al., 2019; Jarzyna et al., 2015; Jarzyna & Jetz, 2018; Keil et al., 2018).
+In fact, the magnitude of ecological processes such as colonization, extinction, persistence, dispersal, or extirpation is scale dependent, leading to different possible relationships between scale and biodiversity change (Chase et al., 2019; Jarzyna et al., 2015; Jarzyna & Jetz, 2018; Keil et al., 2018).

-Here, the term spatial grain is also used to refer to the spatial scale of biodiversity, i.e. the area at which the biodiversity is assessed in the field or at which an analysis is made (Fig. 1A, 1B, respectively).
-One should be careful to not confuse spatial grain with the spatial extent of a study, i.e. the total area which is observed or analysed (Dungan et al., 2002; Fig. 1A).
-The same terminology can be applied for the temporal scale: temporal grain refers to the temporal unit of the measured biodiversity, i.e. the duration of a one-time sampling session or the duration for which a metric is computed (Fig. 1C, 1D, respectively), while temporal extent of a study refers to the duration of the study period (Adler & Lauenroth, 2003; Fig. 1B).
+Importantly, scale has several facets, specifically grain, extent, and lag (REF).
+Here, we use the term spatial grain for the average area of multiple sites (or regions) at which biodiversity is assessed in the field, or at which an analysis is made (Fig. 1A, 1B, respectively).
+One should not confuse spatial grain with the spatial extent of a study, i.e. the total area over which samples or analyses are conduced (Dungan et al., 2002; Fig. 1A).
+The same terminology can be applied to the temporal scale: temporal grain is the average duration of an event during which biodiversity is measured, i.e. the duration of a one-time sampling session or the duration for which a metric is computed (Fig. 1C, 1D, respectively), while temporal extent of a study refers to the temporal span between the earliest and latest sample in a study (Adler & Lauenroth, 2003; Fig. 1B).
+Another aspect of scale is temporal or spatial lag, which refers to average spatial or temporal distance between sampling sites or events respectively.
+The term average is important here: we only get to grain by averaging area across multiple sites, or averaging durations across multiple events.
+This means that grain can be defined even when area of sites or duration of events varies, and lag can be defined even when distance varies.
 In contrast to spatial scaling, temporal scaling has been much less studied, although it is expected to affect observed biodiversity trends, similarly as spatial scaling (Foote, 1994).